scusi/secureShare/README.md

 ### ZeroKnowledge

-The _secureShareSever_ has as little information about the client and the content beeing transfereed as possible.
+The _secureShareSever_ has as little information about the client and the content beeing transfered as possible.

 The server never has access to the content beeing transfered, since it is encrypted end-to-end useing minilock.
 The server does not know the user, all the server knows is the public minilock-EncodeID of users that gets files send.
-The server does not even see the filename, since it is alos protected by minilock encryption.
+The server does not even see the filename, since it is also protected by minilock encryption.

 ### beeing certain about the sender